Here's how to get the most out of it.

 Meteor showers happen on a regular basis all year round, but there is nothing like the Perseids.
 Every year, the Earth moves through the trail of debris that follows the comet Swift-Tuttle and puts on a show of what are inaccurately called shooting stars.
 For us, it is a family tradition.

 In these days of such short attention spans, the Perseids are a fun family event; on a good night you can see one per minute.
-The Perseids are reliable and happen at a time of year when the weather is nice.This year should be a very good show; it’s a new moon so the sky will be really dark if you can get out of town to a really dark sky site.
-Sky and Telescope’s editor tells CNN that “the moonless sky this year means the viewing will be excellent, and the shower's predicted peak is timed especially well for North America.”
+The Perseids are reliable and happen at a time of year when the weather is nice.2019 might not be the best ever but as Bob King of Sky and Telescope notes,

 The meteor shower is called the Perseids because they seem to radiate from the constellation Perseus, in the Northeast sky.
 (See a Sky and Telescope sky map here).
 But they are all over the sky -- they just seem to all come from that point.